kennguyen061/UFCStatsLookup/README.md

 ## Description
 Java built Web Scraper for http://ufcstats.com/statistics/events/completed?page=all events with the help of HTMLUnit and Gradle.
 The current stats.csv is accurate as of 7/7/23.  stats.csv can be used for data analytics or visualization with tools such as Tableau or Power BI.

+## Why?
+UFCStats does not provide an official API and data sets on Kaggle are not kept up to date and contain missing stats for certain cards (the data of the ones I found are around 5 years old).

 ## Stats kept
 - Name
 - Knockdowns